 Top Tip: If your organization decides to advertise a social cause on Tinder, make sure the campaign fits within the context of the dating app.
 Amnesty International’s campaign links the cornucopia of choice that Tinder users have for picking a date with the complete lack of choice that many women around the world face when it comes to their love lives.
 Similarly, this campaign about sex trafficking by advertising agency Eighty Twenty and The Immigrant Council of Ireland draws people in by appearing to be a normal Tinder profile.

 With a user base collectively swiping right or left 1.5 billion times a day, Tinder offers intrepid brands direct access to a very active millennial audience.

 But since Tinder ads still aren’t an accepted part of the everyday user experience, brands should create campaigns that fit within the context of the dating app and are driven by content that is informative, compelling, rewarding, and entertaining.
 After all, demonstrating that your brand seeks to add value to customers’ daily lives is an essential part of creating delightful customer experiences.

 Also, take a lesson from The Gap’s recent guerrilla marketing Tinder campaign that backfired.
 The brand neglected to get permission from the dating app before launching their campaign, and their profile was swiftly removed.
 So don’t go rogue!
 Make sure Tinder has approved your campaign first.

-Learn more about managing digital ad campaigns with Sprinklr Modern Marketing & Advertising.
+Learn more about managing digital ad campaigns with Sprinklr Marketing.